keirthana/anbox-cloud-docs/howto/anbox/auth.md

     cat client.crt | amc auth identity create tls/test-user

+{ref}`The security explanation on AMS <exp-security-ams>` provides information about TLS based and token based authentication methods.
 See {ref}`howto-access-ams-remote` for understanding how to connect to AMS remotely.

 You can view the identities you created by using: